qdm12/My-Computing-course/02. Code writing/readme.md

   - Choose names wisely (for *variables*, *functions*, etc.)
   - Comment your code
   - Check the input which can be trash :hankey:
-- Think as your code as re-usable :recycle:
+- Think of your code as re-usable :recycle:
 - Good example :wink: :
 ```python
 def find_average(numbers_list):